CaduceusMetaverseProtocol/CMPChain-FullNode/mainnet/README.md

 ## SUPPORTED PLATFORMS
-We support running a full node on Linux.
+We support running a full node on Ubuntu 22.04 LTS.

 ## MINIMUM HARDWARE REQUIREMENTS

 * 4 cores of CPU and 8 gigabytes of memory (RAM).
 * 500 GB of free disk space, solid-state drive(SSD).

-## PREREQUISITES
+## SOFTWARE PREREQUISITES

 * install docker